Koredotcom/docs/docs/xo/generative-ai-tools/introduction.md

 ### Language Support

-LLMs can now generate responses in bot languages that LLMs also support To learn more about managing languages for VAs, click [here](../app-settings/language-management/managing-languages-for-multilingual-vas.md).
+LLMs can now generate responses in bot languages that LLMs also support.
+To learn more about managing languages for VAs, click [here](../app-settings/language-management/managing-languages-for-multilingual-vas.md).

 ### Data Sharing

-LLM and Generative AI features involve data sharing with third parties LLM providers, such as  OpenAI, Azure OpenAI, Claude, etc.
+LLM and Generative AI features involve data sharing with third parties LLM providers, such as  OpenAI, Azure OpenAI, Claude, and others.

 ## Next Steps